clue/reactphp-zenity/README.md

 #### AbstractDialog

-Abstract base class for all zenity dialogs (see below for details on each concrete type).
+Abstract base class for all Zenity dialogs (see below for details on each concrete type).

 #### CalendarDialog